LarsNorlander/dev-diary/seven-something-in-seven-weeks.md

 ### 1:38 PM

 Got to finish up Clojure.
 While doing some reading on the web, I found myself smiling at the fact that I could understand some Lisp now.
 It's not too foreign to me anymore and now I want to learn more about it.

+## August 13, 2018

+### 12:38 PM

+Got to finish up the first day of Haskell.
+I've got to say, the language is looking really nice for me.
+Admittedly, I've seen Haskell before but I never got to appreciate it till I saw the functional languages that came before it.